coder/wush/README.md

 over the relay is encrypted with the sender's private key.

 **UDP**: The receiver creates a NAT holepunch to allow senders to connect directly.
-Wireguard nodes are exchanged peer-to-peer.
+WireGuard nodes are exchanged peer-to-peer.
 This mode will only work if the receiver doesn't have hard NAT.

 **DERP**: The receiver connects to the closet DERP relay server.
-Wireguard nodes are exchanged through the relay.
+WireGuard nodes are exchanged through the relay.

 In both cases auth is handled the same way.
 The receiver will only accept